 Flights from Australia arrive at various times during the day.
 In the afternoon there will be a brief orientation tour of the area near our hotel.
 This evening we gather in the hotel for a light dinner.
 (D)

-Tuesday August 27: Stockholm and the Baltic
+Tuesday August 27: Viking heritage and the city

-Friday August 30: Riga orientation
+Friday August 30: 20th century Riga

-Saturday August 31: Art Nouveau Riga
+Saturday August 31: The old city

 Performance details Venue: Riga Opera House Program: to be announced, April 2019 Performers: to be announced, April 2019

 Sunday September 1: To Tallinn